Where Do I Register My Houston Business?

 Most likely.
 Incorporated, or unincorporated, tiny sole proprietorship to massive corporations, your business will need an EIN (sometimes called a Tax ID) from the IRS to complete certain basic business functions like employ staff.
 Corporations, multi-member LLCs and partnerships will need an EIN for yearly tax filings.
 And many banks require a company EIN to open a business bank account.

-You can apply for your company’s EIN directly from the IRS at no cost.
+After you have registered your Dallas Fort Worth business with the state or your county, you can apply for an EIN directly from the IRS at no cost.